 “It is vital that in order to prevent this those with ASN get the care and support they need, which is also key if we are to genuinely close the educational attainment gap.
 This is clearly challenging in an environment of austerity and budget cuts, with evidence of cuts in the number of ASN teachers.

-“While we also support the presumption of mainstreaming, that all children and young people be educated in a mainstream educational environment unless exceptional circumstances apply, it is clearly difficult to see how this is functioning properly for all those with ASN given this fall in specialist support and increase in the number of those with conditions such as autism and mental health problems.
+“While we also support the presumption of mainstreaming, that all children and young people be educated in a mainstream educational environment unless exceptional circumstances apply, it is clearly difficult to see how this is functioning properly for all those with ASN given this fall in specialist support and increase in the number of those identified with conditions such as autism and mental health problems.

 “The Scottish Government and local authorities need to work together to provide the necessary resourcing to address the needs of those children and young people with ASN, who represent some of the most vulnerable individuals in our society. “